-Activities for Inclusive Classrooms
+Activities for Equitable Classrooms

 This section catalogues resources that are appropriate for a variety of classroom settings.
 Each activity includes the overview, goals, and instructions for implementing the activity successfully and includes advice on how to best utilize it.
 Several resources fit into more than one category, so you may find them under multiple tabs.
 If you have any feedback about these resources or would like to have an additional activity included, please use our contact form to reach us

 How to use these Resources

 Many of these exercises are simple to carry out but can have a powerful impact on the classroom experience.
 As such, instructors should employ these activities with attention to core learning objectives and care to ensure the ethical use of student experiences.
 Given that students come from various backgrounds and experiences, instructors should examine their own assumptions in advance, give students a lot of choice about what they may write and share with others in the class, and be highly transparent about how student responses will be used.